staged bodies

 group show

-A photographic proposition by six outsider artists, centered on the body as a space of intimate, transgressive, and often obsessive staging.
-These “staged bodies” — transformed, fetishized, sutured — escape aesthetic and moral norms, instead shaped by desire, impulse, or the need to exist differently.
+These six brut photographers share a common approach: they conceive of the body as a stage for intimacy, transgression, and obsession.
+These staged bodies — transformed, fetishized, sutured — free themselves from aesthetic and moral norms, shaped instead by desire, impulse, and the need to exist otherwise.